DHS to start building border wall prototypes this summer » Alex Jones' Infowars: There's a war on for your mind!

-The Department of Homeland Security will begin building prototypes for President Trump’s signature wall along the Mexican border this summer, authorities said on Tuesday.
+The Department of Homeland Security (DHS) will begin building prototypes for President Trump’s proposed wall along the Mexican border this summer, authorities said on Tuesday.

 Agency officials said at a news briefing that the department is ready to begin testing designs on land that is already owned by the government.
 Four to eight designs will be built and tested, but officials didn’t say when the process would actually begin.